nadavc2c/TA-ob-openai-chatgpt/README.md

 A Splunk add-on for OpenAI integration.

 Note: V1.0.1 is out!\
-You can start exploring this add-on now.
+You can start exploring this add-on now.\
-*Please download the app from Splunkbase when it's ready, or use the `builder` branch.*
+***Please download the app from Splunkbase when it's ready, or use the `builder` branch.
+It has the latest bugfixes***

 ![logo2.png](static/logo2.png)